Dopingus/cert-manager-webhook-dynu/README.md

 2. Watch to ensure the router pod with the new cert has been started:

     ```bash
-    watch oc get pod -n openshift-ingress
+    watch kubectl get pod -n openshift-ingress
     ```

-3. Verify that the pod is using the new cert:
+3. Run the following command to verify that the pod is using the new cert (or browse to the URL and check the "lock" icon):

     ```bash
     openssl s_client -showcerts -servername console-openshift-console.apps.<cluster name>.<domain name> -connect console-openshift-console.apps.ocp49-022100.alchan.nasatam.support:443